 - taking care with OTC drugs, such as aspirin, acetaminophen, ibuprofen, and naproxen

 - avoiding infections where possible, if a person has undergone a splenectomy

-	Anyone who experiences any unusual symptoms or has other concerns should discuss these with a doctor.
+Anyone experiencing unusual symptoms or having other concerns should discuss these with a doctor.

 Slightly low platelet counts that do not produce symptoms may not require treatment.
 However, if symptoms are present, treatment may be necessary.

-	The treatment can involve switching medications, reducing exposure to certain substances, or treating the underlying medical condition that is causing the low platelet count.
+Treatment can involve switching medications, reducing exposure to certain substances, or treating the underlying medical condition.